Scroll to top

 Thursday, Natural Sciences

-Ancient Mediterranean formal and natural sciences.
+Ancient conversations in formal and natural sciences.
 Continuing video and conversation, with you and others studying and writing on the scientific aspects of assigned above, Plimpton 322 (1800 BC), on aspects of its script and text that inform your own writing, and your developing approaches to lifelong learning, reading and writing.

 — Fourth Week